yolorollo/docs/README.md

 We'd love to hear your thoughts, and hear about your experiments, so come and say hi on [Matrix](https://matrix.to/#/#docs-official:matrix.org).

-## Roadmap
+## Roadmap 💡

 Want to know where the project is headed? [🗺️ Checkout our roadmap](https://github.com/orgs/numerique-gouv/projects/13/views/11)

-## Licence 📝
+## License 📝

 This work is released under the MIT License (see [LICENSE](https://github.com/suitenumerique/docs/blob/main/LICENSE)).

-While Docs is a public-driven initiative, our licence choice is an invitation for private sector actors to use, sell and contribute to the project.
+While Docs is a public-driven initiative, our license choice is an invitation for private sector actors to use, sell and contribute to the project.

 ## Contributing 🙌